chen891003/Silicon-Intellectual-Property-Design/README.md

 **This repository documents my learning materials for the Silicon Intellectual Property Design course.
 It includes design .v files, testbenches, makefiles, and assignment presentations.**

-## The circuit project assigned in this course is a floating-point calculator.
+## The circuit project assigned in this course is a Parameterized fixed-point adder.
 **It provides hands-on experience with the front-end cell-based design flow, culminating in the completion of an IP.**

 ## Project Directory Structure